 Filing taxes as an S Corporation can be a very effective way to lower your self-employment taxes and could save you thousands a year (if you make over $70,000 a year, that is).

-There’s just one issue, though — calculating, reporting and filing your taxes as an S Corporation is more complex than as a sole proprietor or LLC.
-But, that shouldn’t stop you, particularly when you’ll see some big savings by following this guide.
+There’s just one issue, though — filing your taxes as an S Corporation is more complex than doing so as a sole proprietor or LLC.
+But that shouldn’t stop you from filing, particularly since you’ll see some big savings.

-If you own an S Corporation or an LLC that chooses to file taxes as one, then you will benefit from this guide.
-We’ll tell you all of the steps you need to follow to create your business as an S Corporation, register for the right taxes, set up a payroll system, report on your earnings, pay estimated taxes and file your end-of-year returns in the right way.
+Below, we cover all of the steps you need to follow to file as an S Corporation, register for the right taxes, set up a payroll system, report on your earnings, pay estimated taxes and file your end-of-year returns in the right way.

 Let’s get into it.

 Our Step-by-Step Guide to Filing Taxes as an S Corporation

 Next, we'll walk you through everything you need to do to register as an S Corporation, get an EIN, set up a payroll system and prepare and file your taxes.